Simple modular x-end for Prusa (lm8uu bearings)

 Print 2 of the x-ends, flip one upside down and screw them together with m3 screws/nuts.

 The completed assembly should clamp down tightly around the x smooth rods.

 lm8uu bearings should easily fit, if not, adjust the scad until you are happy.
 If they are a bit loose you can try a cable tie around the holder to keep them in place.

 Print 1 of the z-floats for each x-end.
 The attached float will work with any leadscrew that has a m8 sized nut (eg m8 threaded rod or certain acme leadscrews).
 If you want to change leadscrews, leave the x-end in place and print a new holder of your own design.
 The float can go above or below the x-end, I find it looks a little cleaner below.

 The idler bracket included works with 2 608 bearings sandwiched between 2 m8 washers.
 A single sided idler bracket should work just as well but I find the crude reinforcement of the box shape helps resist flexion.

 I have not yet included the matching motor bracket but will do so once I've tested it a bit.

 If you want to create your own idler/motor brackets or any other attachments, the mounting holes are sized for m3 screws spaced 15mm apart (along x).
 The two rows of three screws should be separated by 25mm when the two halves of the assembly are joined.

 Simple modular x-end for Prusa (lm8uu bearings) by mattproc is licensed under the GNU - GPL license.

-We're sure mattproc would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure mattproc would love to see what you've printed.
+Please document your print and share a Make with the community.